MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-prerequisites.md

 In addition, you should have a documented recovery plan and procedures for AD DS domain/forest recoveries, object/subtree recoveries, and SYSVOL recoveries that have been tested in a lab environment using production backups.
-The recovery procedures should be vetted on a routine basis (e.g., annually) and the documentation updated as required by OS upgrades, architectural changes to the AD DS environment, or any other changes that ensure the procedures are kept up to date.
+The recovery procedures should be vetted on a routine basis (for example, annually) and the documentation updated as required by OS upgrades, architectural changes to the AD DS environment, or any other changes that ensure the procedures are kept up to date.
 For more information and guidance on these procedures refer to the [AD Forest Recovery – Procedures](ad-forest-recovery-procedures.md)